pontikos/exac_browser/README.md

+This code has been forked from the ExAC browser for the purpose of the exomes hosted at UCL (UCLex).

 Usage
 =======

-*If you would like to use the ExAC browser, the most recent stable version is hosted at http://uclex.broadinstitute.org*

-Advanced: The following instructions are useful for cloning the browser (e.g. to load custom sites/coverage data).
-Most users will not need to go through this process.

 Installation
 =======